Skip to Content

 La Botticella of Poggi Giovanni

 La Botticella is a family-owned business that has been serving sports fans for decades.
 They boast one big projector screen and a smaller television.
-They don’t do food (so you’ll want to see the best places for food below), but craft beer is their bread and butter as well as a large selection of liquors.
+La Botticella doesn’t serve food (so you’ll want to see the best places for food below, or head to one of Trastevere’s great restaurants), but craft beer is their bread and butter as well as a large selection of liquors.

 La Botticella doesn’t take bookings so make sure you get there early.
-It’s also very popular with Welsh fans so expect a very lively atmosphere for the Wales vs France game on Sunday.
+It’s also very popular with Welsh fans so expect a very lively atmosphere for the Wales vs England game on the final day of the 2025 season.

 The Fiddler’s Elbow

-If you’re looking for food, they only service snacks like ham and cheese toasties.
+If you’re looking for food, The Fiddler’s Elbow only serve snacks like ham and cheese toasties.
 It can get quite crowded on matchdays and they don’t take bookings so get there early.

 The Hole Trastevere